Usability Testing Methods

 Remote vs. In-person

-Remote usability testing is a type of test which implies that researcher and tester aren’t at the same location during the study.
+Remote usability testing is a type of test where the researcher and the tester aren’t at the same location during the study.
 Meaning, you can conduct it anywhere at any time, without the need for a UX lab, with nothing but a computer.

 The downside of in-person usability tests is that the pool of participants is limited by your resources and location.
-Moreover, if you are trying to interview people from a specific target group you might find it hard to recruit them in your area.
-In-person tests require a lot more effort, time and money and hardly ever provide you with more insights than remote usability testing
+If you are trying to interview people from a specific target group you might find it hard to recruit them in your area.
+In-person tests also require a lot more effort, time, and money

 Combining those 4 methods gives us access to a large number of other hybrid approaches to usability testing.
 Here are some of them explained: